Mungindi: Education

 Mungindi Central School is a primary and secondary school for boys and girls providing Preschool to Year 12 education at 59–67 Wirrah Street in New South Wales.
 Enrolment is open to children living in the local area including children living in Queensland.

 St Joseph's Primary School is a Catholic primary school for boys and girls at 72–74 Bucknell Street.

 Amenities

-There is currently a supermarket, hairdresser, real-estate agent, pharmacy, clothing store, butchery, bakery, hardware and agricultural store on Mungindi's main street: St George Street.
-There is a petrol station at the end of St George Street on the NSW approach into town from Moree.
-There is a hospital, a library and a range of sporting activities.

-The newly refurbished Two Mile Hotel which was rebuilt following a fire is a two-mile drive out of town on the Queensland side heading towards St George.

 Mungindi has two times zones during daylight-saving-time.
 The town has a preschool in Queensland and the other educational facilities are in NSW.
 The hospital is on the northern side of the river and the two hotels are on each side of the river.

-The district is now a hub for regional cotton, beef cattle, and wheat industries.
+The district is a hub for regional cotton, beef cattle, and wheat industries.

+Mungindi is also the home of the Mungundi Cotton Tails, a men's football team.

 Attractions

 The One Ton Post was erected by surveyor John Brewer Cameron in 1881 to celebrate the completion of two long and hard years of surveys.
 The Post is situated 5 km west of the town where the border fence leaves the river and goes 700 km due west on the 29th parallel south to the South Australian border.

-Many items of interest are on display at the local History Park on the outskirts of Mungindi.
-The Neeworra Historical Site, situated approximately 11 km south east from town on the Carnarvon Highway is the site of the Neeworra Wine Shanty.